 It is essential to stay informed with the trends and apply them to your new posts, in order to maintain your relevancy.
-In this article, we will discuss which colours are predicted to be this year’s trend and why you should use them.
+In this article, we will discuss which colors are predicted to be this year’s trend and why you should use them.

 Here are our top choices:

 The highly-anticipated moment of Pantone announcing their color of the year for 2021 came with a surprise: this year it’s a combination of two.

 The PANTONE 13-0647 Illuminating and PANTONE 17-5104 Ultimate Gray create an uplifting yet fresh and clean combination to use in your social media visuals.

 Chosen as colors that complement each other to symbolize the hard times of last year, yellow and grey are long known to be a great pair and these two shades work together perfectly.

 Aegean Teal is a mid-tone blue-green shade that brings harmony and elegance whilst symbolising hope and trust.

 Encouraging creativity and balance, it’s a great shade for businesses who want to inspire these values.

 Being a classic spring color, you might want to incorporate teal into your early March posts, to subtly send a message of prosperity and renewal regarding your services or products.